goopletdev/kosumi/README.md

 Discord friends for answering my similarly endless JavaScript questions, especially  purxiz the Patient

 This project is currently using SVG files from font-awesome.

+Learned to implement syntax highlighting using a [trick from css-tricks.com](https://css-tricks.com/creating-an-editable-textarea-that-supports-syntax-highlighted-code/)

 ## Bonus:
 Here are some pictures of my cats Denna and Kvothe